BaselLaserMouse/ScanImageTools/README.md

 * `sitools.monitor_blanker` - Blank monitors during fast axis turn-around periods
 * `sitools.ai_recorder` - Acquire AI data during acquisition.
 Can start/stop in sync with ScanImage image acquisition.
 Automatically saves AI waveforms when images are saved during a Grab acquisition in ScanImage.
 * UserFunctionInjector - apply user functions at the command line using the class `scanImageTool_base`.
 An example is provided.
+* `appendDateAndTimeToFname` - User function that adds the current date and time to the start of the file name.
+Updates when Grab or loop is pressed.